 Explaining Wisdom Tooth Extraction

 If the teeth have already erupted through the gums, they can be removed fairly easily (as in a standard tooth removal).
-If the teeth are impacted, an incision needs to be made through the surface of the gum above the tooth.
+If the teeth are impacted however, an incision needs to be made through the surface of the gum above the tooth.
 The bone covering the tooth needs to be removed and then the tooth itself is extracted.
 Occasionally, dentists will cut the tooth into multiple pieces to avoid inadvertently damaging bone, nerves, or other delicate tissues.
 Once the teeth have been extracted, your dentist will stitch the gums back up using dissolvable stitches.

 What to Eat after Wisdom Teeth Removal?